xyproto/recwatch/README.md

 * Filenames beginning with `.` or `_` are ignored.
 * The file search is concurrent.
 * Will follow symlinks.
+* Note that some systems may have a very low `ulimit` which may limit how many files can be watched at the same time.

 ## Example usage